 - 4-6.
 I am an actor -- can you get me a job on a music video?

 For artists, the official way is through the record label.
 You can also visit the artist's official site.
 In some cases, you will find a direct e-mail address, but this is fairly rare, especially for big name stars.
 (You're more likely to find an e-mail for an independent artist than for, say, U2 or Madonna).

 For music video directors, you will need to contact them through the production company they are currently signed with.

 For other music video professionals, you can contact them through their agents or in some cases post-production companies (for editors and visual effect technicians, for instance).

 Sometimes individual contact information will be available on mvdbase.com if and only if this information is either already publicly available (like on another website) or that we were allowed to post the information.

 Please do NOT ask us for e-mails or phone numbers and such.
 If we have the information and are allowed to reveal it, it will be on the site.
 If it's not there, don't ask.
 Unless, of course, it is a professional request (ie. you want to hire an individual).

 - 4-8.
 Can you tell me who represents ____?

 Directors are usually represented by a production company.
 Check a director's page on mvdbase to find what company they are currently signed to and click on the name for contact information.
-Please note that if no company is mentioned, then I simply don't have the information at this time (so asking by e-mail would be pointless) and you will have to check the page again later.
+Please note that if no company is mentioned, then we simply don't have the information at this time (so asking by e-mail would be pointless) and you will have to check the page again later.